-- Sort of in the Middle – So the max is set, but maybe way too much memory is left over and when you look at perfmon or even task manager performance tab – you see that memory is never used but you see signs of memory pressure in SQL.
-Maybe it’s set away from the default but only 2% is left over which means there is potential for memory pressure on the server.
+- Sort of in the Middle – So the max is set, but maybe way too much memory is left over and when you look at perfmon or even task manager performance tab – you see that memory is never used, but you see signs of memory pressure in SQL.
+Maybe it’s set away from the default, but only 2% is left over which means there is potential for memory pressure on the server.

 - Worst Practice Environment – One could argue this is less of a concern in SQL Server 2012 and higher – but it is still a setting you should pay attention to.
-If you see a really high number – 2PB – (2147483647 MB) – then you can know you are running at the default setting and no one has changed this setting ever, that’s probably not a great place to be.
+If you see a high number – 2PB – (2147483647 MB) – then you can know you are running at the default setting and no one has changed this setting ever, that’s probably not a great place to be.

 Fixing Max Server Memory

-So if you see that you aren’t in the best practices setup, you should analyze your situation.
+So if you see that you aren’t in the best practices set up, you should analyze your situation.
 What else is running?
-Do you need to leave memory for other applications?
+Do you need to leave a memory for other applications?
 Do you have multiple instances to leave memory for?
 Figure this all out and try and leave 10-20% of your memory available for the OS and occasional other use situation and set your max memory appropriately.
 I always like to keep the number evenly divisible by 1024 and keep the NUMA nodes in mind.
-I haven’t tested not being so precise with the settings, so your mileage may vary with that approach but it’s always worked out for me.
+I haven’t tested not being so precise with the settings, so your mileage may vary with that approach, but it’s always worked out for me.

 So for example, if a server was running SQL Server only, one instance only and it had 128GB of RAM with two NUMA nodes – I’d want to leave somewhere between around 10% free at least.

 A more accurate calculation as memory increases could be something around 1-2GB for the OS, plus 1GB for every 4GB up to 16GB, then 1GB or so for every 8.
 For 128GB that would end up being 2 (base) + 4 (1 for every four up to 16) + 14 (1 for every 8 between 16 and 128) or 20GB.
 10% would be 12% free, 20% would be 24% free.
-So you can use a calculation like that but I find that 10-20% range works then watch and tweak if and as needed with data from your environment.
-So if we go with that 20GB free that means we’d want to leave 108GB for SQL Server max.
+So you can use a calculation like that, but I find that 10-20% range works then watch and tweak if and as needed with data from your environment.
+So if we go with that 20GB free, that means we’d want to leave 108GB for SQL Server max.
 That works.
 It’s divisible by the NUMA nodes.
 So I’d want to set that number to 108GB, but the setting is in MB.
-So I multiple 108 * 1,024 (MB per GB) and get 110,592MB.
+So I multiply 108 * 1,024 (MB per GB) and get 110,592MB.
 I could change this in the GUI or I could use SP_Configure:

 SP_CONFIGURE 'Max Server Memory' , 110592